 Fourth: Turn Down the Overhead Lights

 I hate overhead lights at home.
-I shut them off as often as possible, prefering the glow of lamps scattered around our house.
-But overheads lights are a must at some times; we need them in the kitchen, for example, and the bathroom.
+I shut them off as often as possible, preferring the glow of lamps scattered around our house.
+But overhead lights are a must at some times; we need them in the kitchen, for example, and the bathroom.

 Fifth: Start the Bedtime Routine Earlier and Earlier